List The Zeros Whose Multiplicity Is Even

 What Does Even Multiplicity Mean?

 A zero has even multiplicity when it appears an even number of times in the factorization of the polynomial.
-Still, common even multiplicities include 2, 4, 6, and so on.
-For example:
+Common even multiplicities include 2, 4, 6, and so on.
+Worth adding: for example:

 When a zero has even multiplicity, the graph of the polynomial will touch the x-axis at that point but remain on the same side of the axis before and after the zero.
 This creates a "tangent" behavior where the function momentarily flattens against the axis without changing sign.